Geor9i/Popcorn-Impact/README.md

 # Popcorn Impact
- Evaluate the handling of popcorrn's impact on sales
+ Evaluate the cost of mishandling KFC's popcorn product.